 - Reheat gently, before serving with a swirl of yogurt.
 Serve with crusty wholemeal bread, if liked.

-All pulses – beans, peas, and lentils – are high in soluble fibre, which is good for cholesterol reduction.
+All pulses – beans, peas, and lentils – are high in soluble fiber, which is good for cholesterol reduction.
 They also make a soup satisfying and this lentil soup is particularly filling.